arm61/pylj/docs/source/simulations.md

     box=30,
     init_conf="square",
     placement_temperature=None,
+    max_strain=0.05,
     timestep=1e-14,
     cut_off=None,
     seed=None,
 )
 ```

 `model`, a `Model` of the species and the potential between each pair of them, is the one positional argument; the rest are given by keyword.
-Three are required: `number_of_atoms`; `temperature`, in kelvin; and `box`, the side of the square periodic box in Angstrom. `init_conf` selects the starting positions: `"square"` places the atoms on a square lattice, `"triangular"` on a triangular one, and `"metropolis"` inserts them one at a time by Metropolis acceptance at `placement_temperature`, which defaults to `temperature`.
-A triangular lattice fills the box, so the number of atoms has to be a number of columns times an even number of rows.
-Each row is offset along x by half a column spacing from the row below, and an odd number of rows would leave the last row and the first meeting unoffset across the periodic boundary.
-Dividing the columns by the rows has to give something near `sqrt(3) / 2`, and `max_strain` is how far away it may sit, as a fraction of that ratio.
-At the default of 0.05 the counts up to 300 are 30, 56, 90, 120, 168, 224, 270 and 288, and any other count raises `ValueError` naming ones that fit. `timestep` is in seconds and applies to molecular dynamics only. `cut_off` is in Angstrom and defaults to 15 or half the box, whichever is smaller; it may not exceed half the box. `seed` seeds `simulation.rng`, which draws the initial velocities and the Monte Carlo moves.
+Three are required: `number_of_atoms`; `temperature`, in kelvin; and `box`, the side of the square periodic box in Angstrom. `init_conf` selects the starting positions: `"square"` places the atoms on a square lattice, `"triangular"` on a triangular one, and `"metropolis"` inserts them one at a time by Metropolis acceptance at `placement_temperature`, which defaults to `temperature`. `max_strain` applies only to the triangular lattice, described below. `timestep` is in seconds and applies to molecular dynamics only. `cut_off` is in Angstrom and defaults to 15 or half the box, whichever is smaller; it may not exceed half the box. `seed` seeds `simulation.rng`, which draws the initial velocities and the Monte Carlo moves.

 The constructors take a ready configuration instead: `MDSimulation(configuration, model, cut_off=None, timestep=1e-14, seed=None)` with an `MDConfiguration`, and `MCSimulation(configuration, model, temperature, cut_off=None, seed=None)` with a `Configuration`, all in SI units. `MDSimulation` starts from a copy with the centre of mass at rest; `md.at_rest(configuration)` returns that copy on its own.

+### A triangular lattice

+A triangular lattice fills the box, so the number of atoms has to be a number of columns times a number of rows.
+Each row is offset along x by half a column spacing from the row below, so the number of rows has to be even: with an odd number, the last row and the first would meet unoffset across the periodic boundary.

+The rows of a triangular lattice sit `sqrt(3) / 2` of a column spacing apart, so the columns divided by the rows should be `sqrt(3) / 2`, which a square box rarely allows exactly.
+The strain is how far that ratio sits from `sqrt(3) / 2`, as a fraction of it, and it splits the six neighbours of each atom into two distances that differ by about three quarters of the strain. `max_strain` is the largest strain accepted: 0.05 by default, and at most `placement.MOST_STRAIN`, a third.

+At the default the counts up to 300 that fit are 30, 56, 90, 120, 168, 224, 270 and 288.
+Any other count raises `ValueError`, naming the nearest counts that fit.

 ## The configuration